UNMECE231Fa2020/Homework-4/README.md

     List &operator=(const List &x)
 Where `x` is a variable of your choosing.
 Using `x` as the input variable, you must create a loop that iterates from `x._front` until the `nullptr`, calling `push_back` in the body of you code.
 Remember, `x._front` is a doubly linked list that should be moving forward, keep that in mind as you step through the loop.

-You'll implement two push functions:
+You have been given these two push functions:

     void push_back(const T &value)
     void push_front(const T &value)